This article was scientifically fact-checked by Human Sexuality expert Dr. Laurie Mintz.

 Here, we explain some of the most common methods of female masturbation, so even if you’ve had plenty of practice, you might learn a new technique of solo sex that feels good!

 Remember, there is no right or wrong way to female masturbation because everybody is unique (which is why there is a vibrator or sex toy for just about anyone).

 Why Do Women Masturbate?

-What is important is that masturbation is healthy and normal, however you really shouldn’t be concerned if you’re doing it twice a day or twice a month as long as you’re happy with your personal sexual experiences.
+What is important is that masturbation is a sexual activity that’s healthy and normal for both your body and mind.
+And you really shouldn’t be concerned if you’re doing it twice a day or twice a month as long as you’re happy with your personal sexual experiences.

-And that is one of the most important part of masturbation to focus on, as part of your personal sexuality.
-While we can (and do, and do recommend) masturbating with your partner, masturbation is an important part of your personal relationship with your own sensuality.
+One of the most important parts of masturbation is to focus on your personal sexuality.
+While we can and do and do recommend masturbating with your partner, masturbation is an important part of your personal relationship with your own sensuality.

 How Do Women Masturbate?

-Thankfully, things like the overwhelming popularity of Fifty Shades of Grey and vocal women who are creating feminist-porn, the taboo toward consumption of erotic content by women is being broken down.
-Advice for masturbating and reaching orgasm is no longer just suggestions of lighting scented candles or taking a bath (though these do certainly work for some people, and it’s always nice to treat yourself) and we are able to talk much more explicitly about female pleasure.
+Advice for female masturbation and reaching the finish line is no longer just suggestions of lighting scented candles or taking a bath (though these do certainly work for some people, and it’s always nice to treat yourself), and we are able to talk much more explicitly about female pleasure.

 Equipped for Pleasure

 Now, let’s start with the most important tool we have for pleasure: our body.